 Mr. Moloo’s practice focuses on assisting clients to resolve complex international disputes in the most effective and efficient way possible.
-Chambers USA identifies Mr. Moloo as “offer[ing] recognized skills in investment treaty and commercial arbitration matters, alongside related litigation work.”
+Chambers Global identifies Mr. Moloo as “offer[ing] recognized skills in investment treaty and commercial arbitration matters, alongside related litigation work.”
 He also advises clients on the structuring of foreign investments and matters of international law and sits as arbitrator in complex international cases.
-According to Chambers USA, Mr. Moloo’s “strong advocacy and strategy skills stand out.
+According to Chambers Global, Mr. Moloo’s “strong advocacy and strategy skills stand out.
 He has the perfect demeanor for international disputes—he’s a natural diplomat.”
 Chambers USA notes that Mr. Moloo is “terrific” and praises his “pragmatic and commercial” approach, ”comprehensive and deep knowledge” and his “very calm presence” in arbitration proceedings.

 Prior to joining Gibson Dunn, Mr. Moloo worked as part of another leading arbitration practice, and served as General Counsel of an multinational organization.
 He has also been a Visiting Fellow at the Lauterpacht Center for International Law at the University of Cambridge, a Senior Fellow at the Vale Columbia Center on Sustainable International Investment, co-chair of the American Society of International Law’s Private International Law Interest Group, and co-chair of the American Branch of the International Law Association’s Committee on Disputes Involving States.